-- the Class I directors will be , and their terms will expire at the annual meeting of stockholders to be held in 2017; - the Class II directors will be , and their terms will expire at the annual meeting of stockholders to be held in 2018; and - the Class III directors will be , and their terms will expire at the annual meeting of stockholders to be held in 2019.
+- the Class I directors will be Dr. Miller and Dr. Moldt, and their terms will expire at the annual meeting of stockholders to be held in 2017; - the Class II director will be Mr. Morrison and Mr. Krognes and their terms will expire at the annual meeting of stockholders to be held in 2018; - the Class III directors will be Mr. Gould and Dr. Thompson, and their terms will expire at the annual meeting of stockholders to be held in 2019.